Dog in Clinic

 Anticoagulation and Other Properties

-In platelets, PDEIII inhibition mediates antithrombotic properties, leading to reduced platelet aggregation.
-It has been investigated in other pyridazinone-based compounds as well as pimobendan.
+PDEIII inhibition mediates antithrombotic properties in platelets, leading to reduced platelet aggregation.
+It has been investigated in other pyridazine-based compounds as well as pimobendan.
 In a study of healthy dogs, pimobendan mildly inhibited platelet aggregation but at a concentration well above a clinically relevant dose.
 In addition, some researchers have shown that pimobendan reduced some adverse cytokine concentrations.

 Effectiveness